Chester75321/GenEpi/README.md

 ```
 $ plink --bfile prefixOfTheFilename --recode oxford --out prefixOfTheFilename
 ```
-If your files is in the **.VCF** format.
+If your file is in the **.VCF** format.
 ```
 $ plink --vcf filename.vcf --recode oxford --out prefixOfTheFilename
 ```

 **2\.
 Phenotype & Environmental Factor Data**

 GenEpi takes the .csv file without header line as the input format for phenotype and environmental factor data.
-The last column of the file would be considered as the phenotype data and the other columns would be considered as the environmental factor (covariates) data.
+The last column of the file will be considered as the phenotype data and the other columns will be considered as the environmental factor (covariates) data.
 >**NOTE:** The order of the phenotype data should be same as the .GEN file.

 ## Usage Example